kishwarbd/kishwarbd.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Kishwar Ahmed and I am an Adjunct Faculty at [Florida International University (FIU)](https://www.fiu.edu).
+Hi, I am Kishwar Ahmed.
+I am an Adjunct Faculty at [Florida International University (FIU)](https://www.fiu.edu).
 I received my Ph.D. in Computer Science from the [School of Computing and Information Sciences](https://www.cis.fiu.edu) at FIU under the supervision of [Prof.